Bruce Drennan: Arrest

 In September 2004, Drennan's home in Strongsville, Ohio was raided by FBI and IRS agents as part of a sports-gambling investigation.
 He subsequently lost his job at WKNR because of the investigation and served as host on an online radio station.

 In April 2006, Drennan was charged with two counts of filing false tax returns.
 He later agreed to a plea bargain and served five months in federal prison.

 Comeback

 In 2007, after his release from jail, Drennan returned to broadcasting as the host of the sports talk show All Bets Are Off With Bruce Drennan (renamed Drennan Live in 2014) on SportsTime Ohio, which he hosted until 2021.

+Bruce now does a weekly show for the BIGPLAY Network called Bonus Time with Drennan.

-In 2022, Drennan returned to WKNR to host a Sunday morning show.
+In 2022, Drennan returned to WKNR to host a weekend show.